favna/ribbon/Docs/docs.md

 ## favna ⇒ <code>MessageEmbed</code>
 Custom FavnaCommand - Custom Command exclusive to ChaosGamez server
 A joke command to praise Favna
+Server admins can disable this command entirely by using the `rmt off` command
 **Aliases**: `.favna`

 **Returns**: <code>MessageEmbed</code> - A MessageEmbed with the joke text